shwet-vasudevan/Genetic-Algorithms/README.md

 If you wish to try new parameters, rerun the Assign2.java file.

 A demonstrated trial can be found under the Results folder to show how the console will look once the program is done running.

-A Assign2.jar file can be found under out/production/02